MarienvanLoon/programming-for-economists/source/schedule.rst

     gives you access to premium content (for which you have to pay otherwise)
   * Have you done the things under :ref:`Important? <important>`
   * recall the **deadline** of March 15, 2017
-  * Datacamp: Do it Yourself: Python Basics
+  * Datacamp: Do it Yourself: Python Basics from `Intro to Python for Data Science. <https://www.datacamp.com/courses/intro-to-python-for-data-science>`_

+"Do It Yourself" means here that you do these things yourself before the lecture/tutorial in this week.
+Note that in the following weeks a number of these "Do It Yourself"-items will be graded with pass/fail; see below.

 * Lecture: Mar 08, 2017 16:45-18:30	WZ 001